vojtechruz/spring-web-cert-notes-4.2/README.md

 ###Application Configuration

-Application configuration is externalised by default to application.properties file
+- Application configuration is externalised by default to application.properties file
-- Located in workingdirectory/config or working directory or classpath/config or class path
+- Located in workingdirectory/config or working directory or classpath/config or classpath
 - PropertySource automatically created
 - Some config options
 ```